 The Dublin bike share scheme has been phenomenally successful since its launch in September 2009.
 Arising from its success, there is substantial demand for its expansion to serve a wider area of the city as well as its introduction to other urban centres in the region.
-Over the period of the Plan it is intended to facilitate the expansion of the "dublinbikes" scheme in addition to introducing public bike sharing schemes to other appropriate areas of the GDA.
+Over the period of the Plan it is intended to facilitate an enlarged area of bike sharing in Dublin, in addition to introducing public bike sharing schemes to other appropriate areas of the GDA.